Day-to-day log of the 2009 search season: 9-16-08 to 10-10-08, 11-6-08 to 11-15-08, 1-26-09 to 4-1-09

 3-9-09.
 While sitting at the stakeout, I heard this call coming from six feet to the side.
 I had heard that call many times before, but the source was always a mystery.

-It turns out that it's a small frog.
+It turns out that it’s a small frog.
 Walking back from the stakeout, I nearly got nailed by a cottonmouth, which thrashed and struck as I was about to step on it.
-The porcelin white mouth was wide open.
+The porcelain white mouth was wide open.

 3-10-09.
 While sitting at the stakeout, I looked down and saw an alligator snapping turtle with its head poking out of the water about ten feet away.
 Some interesting critters have shown up at that spot this year, but the desired one has not yet made an appearance.
 On the way back, I saw a Bobcat and had another close encounter with a snake (this one harmless).